 If you are new to this Cricut malarky then unpacking a new Cricut Maker is both exciting and overwhelming.
 However once the initial overwhelm has settled down it really is the best thing ever.
-I wanted to share my top tips for using your Cricut Maker Including how to navigate around and get the best from design space.
-In part one I am starting right at the very beginning.
+I wanted to share my top tips for using the Cricut Design Space.
+Including how to navigate around and get the best from Cricut design space.
+In part one 1 am starting right at the very beginning.
 All those little things that really flummoxed me.
 Especially as so many people message me and ask, how do I use my Cricut Maker?
 Check out part 2 here.
 And also my Cricut Tutorials Page for more tips and hints.

 How to use the Cricut Maker Design Space and your Cricut Maker for beginners.